UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pilot_main.md

 <!-- **Olivia User Guide ** (Skeleton draft) -->

+# !!
+This page is currently under development and configs/information may not be final !!

 ## Duration of pilot period
-The pilot period will last until 30 September 2025.
+The pilot period is expected to start on Monday 7 July and will last until 30 September 2025.

 ## How to connect to Olivia (This is not implemented yet)
 Logging into Olivia involves the use of {ref}`Secure Shell (SSH) <ssh>` protocol,